 One of the most visited natural wonders are the iconic Cliffs of Moher, stretching for 5 miles and reaching 702 feet at their highest point.
 The cliffs have been featured in many movies including Harry Potter and Leap Year.
 The cliff walk trail from the village of Doolin to the Cliffs comes highly recommended and offers magnificent views out over the ocean.
 Nearby you can explore The Burren National Park, a wonderland of karstic limestone, one of Ireland’s most unusual geological landscapes.
 The Cliffs of Moher and The Burren form a UNESCO Global Geopark.

 Some of the wildest, most beautiful places are found along Ireland’s windswept Wild Atlantic Way.
 This captivating drive stretches over 1,500 miles along Ireland’s west coast and is filled with unforgettable scenery, spectacular cliffs, beautiful beaches, hidden bays and picturesque towns.
-Don’t miss our upcoming blog posts for tips on the best places to visit along the Wild Atlantic Way.
+Check out this blog post for tips on the best places to visit along the Wild Atlantic Way: 7 Wonders of Ireland’s Wild Atlantic Way.

 Wherever the road takes you in Ireland, you will be surrounded by magnificent natural beauty.
 You will love it, and your camera will love it!